micked99/ICT-Wspr-complete-setup/README.md

 The board will work on any band between 80m and 2m but most used band is 20m-10m

-The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code need to be changed - see below
+The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code needs to be changed - see below

 # GPS: